understanding-search/maze-dataset/docs/paper/paper.md

 # Summary

 Solving mazes is a classic problem in computer science and artificial intelligence, and humans have been constructing mazes for thousands of years.
 Although finding the shortest path through a maze is a solved problem, this very fact makes it an excellent testbed for studying how machine learning algorithms solve problems and represent spatial information.
 We introduce `maze-dataset`, a Python library for generating, processing, and visualizing datasets of mazes.
-This library supports a variety of maze generation algorithms providing both mazes with loops and "perfect" mazes without them.
+This library supports a variety of maze generation algorithms providing mazes with or without loops, fully-connected or not, and many other variations.
 These generation algorithms can be configured with various parameters, and the resulting mazes can be filtered to satisfy desired properties.
-Also provided are tools for converting mazes to and from various formats suitable for a variety of neural network architectures, such as rasterized images and tokenized text sequences, as well as various visualization tools.
+Also provided are tools for converting mazes to and from various formats suitable for a variety of neural network architectures, such as rasterized images, tokenized text sequences, and various visualizations.
 As well as providing a simple interface for generating, storing, and loading these datasets, `maze-dataset` is extensively tested, type hinted, benchmarked, and documented.

 \begin{figure}
   \begin{minipage}{5in}